TeamChoacury/docs/getting-started.md

 ### Linux (And WSL)
 **We recommend Ubuntu 24.04 LTS as we are sure that it works**.

-Make sure that you have the folling items installed:
+Make sure that you have the following items installed:
 - NASM
 - GCC
 - GRUB Multiboot